 The Sh5 million United Nations Development Programme (UNDP) funded project has helped them acquire a specialised machine that sorts out the fruit’s powder from its seed.
 It further processes them separately adding value to each one.

-The project process over 700 kilograms of mibuyu daily.
+The project processes over 700 kilograms of mibuyu daily.

 “The seeds are pressed to make bath oils, skin oils, massage oils, and skin lotions.
-We use the powder in making jams, juices, ice cream sobres and chilli sauces,” explained a project member.
+We use the powder in making jams, juices, ice cream sobres, and chili sauces,” explained a project member.

 Previously, the community only used mibuyu powder as a source of food and its leaves as a stew dish as well as a mosquito repellent.